-I recently attended a workshop titled All In The Family: Gender Transitions Throughout The Life cycle and purchased the speaker’s book titled Transgender Emergence Therapeutic Guidelines for Working with Gender-Variant People and Their Families by Arlene Istar Lev, LCSW, CASAC.
+I recently attended a workshop titled All In The Family: Gender Transitions Throughout The Lifecycle and purchased the speaker’s book titled Transgender Emergence Therapeutic Guidelines for Working with Gender-Variant People and Their Families by Arlene Istar Lev, LCSW, CASAC.
 One of the essential facets I walked away with was gaining insight into the world of the intersex; I was pleasantly surprised to learn the number of variances in intersex and the facts I had not ever acquired throughout any part of my career as a nurse.
 I continue to do as much research as I can on any given subject that I cover in any of the work I do even when it crosses over into the healthcare realm.
 I try to gain as much insight into the latest reports and can never possibly know everything, hence the reason we have specialists working in fields that are not well understood or addressed by every practitioner.

 I currently live in Jacksonville, FL where the necessary protections for human rights continues to remain in the forefront of our brains and have left those of us who believe a human rights ordinance bill is needed for the LGBT community, bewildered, at best.
 In trying to understand the fears of some who argue that introducing a bill for LGBT protections against discrimination would be granting the LGBT special privileges.
 Last year, one of the city council members mentioned it could lead to necrophilia, while others who attended the hearings and opposed the bill, argued that we would see a rise in pedophilia and bestiality.

-The resistance of those opposed to this bill is difficult to grasp, and while the bill was overturned and did not pass the majority voting in its favor, some of us were relieved, because we could see that if the watered down version had passed, this would leave our brothers and sisters in the transgender community at risk.
+The resistance of those opposed to this bill is difficult to grasp, and while it was overturned and did not pass the majority voting in its favor, some of us were relieved, because we could see that if the watered down version had passed, this would leave our brothers and sisters in the transgender community at risk.
 Even with the watered-down version that was introduced early on as an amendment to the bill, many transgender individuals were mad and felt they had been thrown to the curb by the allies and LGB who supported the amended portion to bill 2012-296, which left out Gender Identity and Expression.
 Those in support of the amended bill claimed that they could return at a later time and introduce a bill for Gender Identity and Expression protecting the transgender community.
 Equality Florida’s Executive director, Nadine Smith, warned everyone that in accepting the watered-down version of bill 296, could result in a backlash and would not necessarily guarantee, that in the future, protections for Gender Identity and Expression would pass, as what happened to the city of Orlando, Florida where citizen tried and failed for a number of years.
 It wasn’t until the county of Orlando introduced the bill with full protections for LGBT, that an all-inclusive bill finally passed.
 Who can blame the transgender community of Jacksonville for feeling the way they do?

 Where does the education begin?
 Does it start with language?
 Do we need to use the current definitions in the language and insist on a broader range of adjectives, which best describe individuals in the LGBT culture?
 What protections are there for individuals who are at risk for discrimination and hate crimes because of their gender variances?
 Does it only affect the homosexual community?
 Could we say that in learning what we have of gender variance within a human population that the heterosexual community is also at risk for discrimination and hate crimes?
 What about gender variance in the heterosexual community?
 Some heterosexuals deviate from expressing their gender.
 Who are some of our transgender individuals?
 Have some undergone surgery?
 What defines someone as transgender?
 Why do some transgender individuals consider themselves born with a birth defect?